 Grab a small bowl, and let's DIY your pumpkin spice blend!

+- Measure & Mix.
 Measure all your ingredients and add them to your mixing bowl.
 Whisk them until well combined.

+- Store.
 Now, to ensure they stay fresh, place your spices in an airtight container and store them until ready to use.

 You can bump up the ginger and cloves for a sharper, more robust flavor—some people like this for their coffee.
 Or you can pull back on those spices and add more cinnamon for a softer, milder flavor.